laxos96/tracking-tools/README.md

 - Tensorflow
 - OpenCV 3

+Note that CUDA, CUDNN and Tensorflow are only required by Tracking-with-darflow, so if you intend to only use the other tools (to manage datasets or evaluate performance, for example) you do not need to install them.
 #### 2.1 CUDA
 It is strongly recommended to use the GPU version of tensorflow, so first of all check that your GPU has a CUDA compute capability of at least 3.0.
 [Check here.](https://developer.nvidia.com/cuda-gpus) If affirmative,